 It’s that time of the year again.
 There’s turkey, football, family, decorations, and for many of us living in the Rio Grande Valley, travel up north.
 While the holiday season is a time of cheer and thanksgiving, it’s also important to remember the roads can be dangerous if we are not wary of our own actions and those of other drivers.

-At J. Gonzalez Law Firm we want to ensure this holiday season is not only special for you and your family, but also safe.
+At J. Gonzalez Injury Attorneys we want to ensure this holiday season is not only special for you and your family, but also safe.
 That’s why we have assembled 10 holiday driving safety tips to get you to your destination and back home safely again.

 While you should always remember the universal rules of the road – no speeding, texting, or drinking and driving – there are a number of additional tips to make your trip more enjoyable and safe.
 Please consider the following: